 To keep staff and researchers safe, we’ve significantly changed how the reference room functions.
-We will be operating on an appointment-based system, where all records requests, including for microfilm, must be submitted at least seven days prior to the appointment date.
-For now, appointments will be booked through the email@example.com email or through the archives reference room phone line at 250 387 1952 – researchers will need to have confirmation from a staff member that you have booked an appointment.
-Leaving a message or sending an email will not be sufficient to secure your spot.
+We will be operating on an appointment only system, where all records requests, including for microfilm, must be submitted at least seven days prior to the appointment date.
+Appointments will be booked through our Online Form or through the archives reference room phone line at 250-387-1952.
+Researchers will need to have confirmation from a staff member that they have booked an appointment; leaving a message or sending an email will not be sufficient to secure your spot.

 - What are you doing to keep researchers safe?

 We have made many changes to the reference room, including rearranging desks, microfilm machines and furniture to ensure wide pathways throughout and allow for social distancing.
 WorkSafe BC has determined that the total capacity of the room during this time is only eight people, including staff, so we have limited the number of available research appointment to five per day, to account for staff fulfilling remote inquiries.
 Cleaning of all touchable surfaces has been increased and hand sanitizer is readily available for all researchers and staff.
 There will be no one-on-one interaction with staff in the reference room.
 All archival material will be provided on a cart for each researcher; at the end of the day, the researcher will put the material back on the cart and it will go directly into quarantine.